ckm8llc/ckm8-protocol-ledger-master/ckm8-protocol-ledger-master/integration/privatenet/node_eth_rpc/README.md

 ### Hardhat

 To use these test wallets for Hardhat, modidfy the `hardhat.config.js` file to include the following.
-And you can run the test cases with `npx hardhat test --network theta_privatenet
+And you can run the test cases with `npx hardhat test --network ckm8_privatenet
 `.

 ```js